Skip to content

 };

-When you need explicit control over resolveWorkspace, onTokenRefresh, or any other option, call the factory yourself:
+When you need explicit control over resolveWorkspace or other options, call the factory yourself:

 ts